-Lectures, tutorials and assignments will cover a variety of approaches to teaching, learning and assessing in the Physics classroom.
-Emphasis will be placed on the relationship between the nature and practice of Science, the role and value of science in society and science pedagogy.
-A particular focus will be on strategies that can promote student engagement and achievement with Physics.
+Lectures, tutorials and assignments will cover a variety of approaches to teaching, learning and assessing in the classroom.
+Emphasis will be placed on the relationship between the nature and practice of science, the role and value of science in society and science pedagogy.
+A particular focus will be on strategies that can promote student engagement and achievement in science.